Climate change in Brazil

-Climate change in Brazil is mainly the climate of Brazil getting hotter and drier.
-The greenhouse effect of excess carbon dioxide and methane emissions makes the Amazon rainforest hotter and drier, resulting in more wildfires in Brazil.
-Parts of the rainforest risk becoming savanna.
+Climate change in Brazil is causing higher temperatures and longer-lasting heatwaves, changing precipitation patterns, more intense wildfires and heightened fire risk.
+Brazil's hydropower, agriculture and urban water supplies will be affected.
+Brazil's rainforests, and the Amazon, are particularly at risk to climate change.
+At worst, large areas of the Amazon River basin could turn into savannah, with severe consequences for global climate and local livelihoods.
+Sea levels in Brazil are predicted to rise by more than 20cm by the middle of the century.
+Extreme weather events like droughts, flash floods, and urban flooding are causing annual losses of around R$13 billion (US$2.6 billion), equivalent to 0.1% of the country’s 2022 GDP.
+Climate impacts could exacerbate poverty.

-Brazil's greenhouse gas emissions per person are higher than the global average, and Brazil is among countries which emit a large amount of greenhouse gas.
-Greenhouse gas emissions by Brazil are almost 3% of the annual world total.
-Firstly due to cutting down trees in the Amazon rainforest, which emitted more carbon dioxide in the 2010s than it absorbed.
-And secondly from large cattle farms, where cows belch methane.
-In the Paris Agreement Brazil promised to reduce its emissions, but the incumbent Bolsonaro government has been criticized for doing too little to limit climate change or adapt to climate change.
+Brazil's greenhouse gas emissions per person are higher than the global average, and Brazil is among the top 10 highest emitting countries.
+Greenhouse gas emissions by Brazil are over 4% of the annual world total, firstly due to cutting down trees in the Amazon rainforest, which emitted more carbon dioxide in the 2010s than it absorbed, and secondly from large cattle farms, where cows belch methane.

+In the Paris Agreement, Brazil promised to reduce its emissions, but the 2019-2022 Bolsonaro government has been criticized for doing too little to limit or adapt to climate change.
+In 2024 Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut emissions by 59% to 67% compared to 2005 levels by 2035.

 Greenhouse gas emissions

+Brazil's 2023 greenhouse gas emissions are estimated at 2.38 billion tonnes of CO_{2} equivalent, over 4% of the global total emissions.
+This makes Brazil the 6th highest emitting nation in 2023.
+Brazilians emit around 11 tonnes per person, compared to a global average of about 5 tonnes per person.
+As of 2021, Brazil is the 4th heaviest cumulative emitter at 110 Gt.

-In 2020 official figures were reported for 2016: agriculture 33.2%, energy sector 28.9%, land use, land-use change, and forestry (LULUCF) 27.1%.
+In 2020, official figures were reported for 2016: agriculture 33.2%, energy sector 28.9%, land use, land-use change, and forestry (LULUCF) 27.1%.
 Industrial Processes and Product Use (IPPU) and waste contributed 6.4% and 4.5%, respectively.